csquires/chandlersquires.com/content/publication/2021/causal-networks-sars-cov2/index.md

 ---
-title: "Causal network models of SARS-CoV-2 expression and aging to identify candidates for drug repurposing"
+title: "Causal Network Models of SARS-CoV-2 Expression and Aging to Identify Candidates for Drug Repurposing"
 authors:
 - Anastasiya Belyaeva
 - Louis Cammarate